department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/README.md

 ---

+### North Stars:
+1. Increase the use of self-service tools and associated number of conversions
+2. Decrease time users spend waiting for an outcome
+3. Consistent Customer satisfaction, reliability and secure online UX

 ## Guideposts
 ### Mission:
-Provides Veterans, family members, caregivers, service members and other audiences access to vital information about VA benefits and services.
+Provide Veterans, and those that support Veterans access to vital information and tools about VA benefits and services.

 ### Vision:
 We envision a world where it takes less time to find information about VA benefits and services than it does on Google.

-### North Stars:
-1. Increase the use of self-service tools and associated number of conversions
-2. Decrease time users spend waiting for an outcome
-3. Consistent Customer satisfaction, reliability and secure online UX

 ## What we work on
 ### Product Suite
 Unauthenticated Experience for VA.gov

 ### Product Portfolio:
+-	Resources and Support
+- Campaign Landing Pages

+### Product Initiatives:
 - Home Page
 -	Header / Footer
 -	Redirect Benefit Hubs 2.0
--	On-site Search 2.0
+- How to Apply Wizards - Benefit Hubs 2.0
--	Find a VA Form
-- Yellow Ribbon Participating Schools Tool
 -	Contact Us/ Help Utility
 - Metrics - baseline and goals
-- Learning Center Content / IA
+- Content / IA

 ### Responsibilities (Problem space and user goals):